Chemical Bonding in Inorganic Molecules

 - Density functional theory (DFT): Used to calculate the electronic structure and properties of molecules.

-- Molecular mechanics: Used to simulate the behavior and interactions of molecules.
+- Molecular mechanics: Used to simulate the behavior and interactions of molecules, particularly useful for large systems.

 Types of Experiments